aerialship/Lex/README.md

 > **Warning**
 > This is not a GENERATOR like classical lex is.
 It does not produce any php code.
 It's a simple plain scanner
-> of the given input string and tokenized into given set of tokens by matching regular expressions.
+> of the given input string and tokenizer into given set of tokens by matching regular expressions.
 > Thus, at runtime you can change the token definition and use one same code for any token set.